 introducing our missionaries...

 The Elfords now reside in Sherwood Park, not far from their children and grandchildren.
-Read here of the places they have served with us, and how the Lord initially led them to join NCEM.
+You can read here of the places they have served with us, and how the Lord initially led them to join NCEM.

 For Roan, joining NCEM was like coming home.
 “It was based on a feeling of my comfort zone,” he admits.
 It was much later, he says, that he allowed God to show him his need to truly submit to Him.

 In 1953 Roan moved west from Ontario with his missionary parents, Bud & Marge Elford.
-He remembers childhood days in Buffalo Narrows (SK) and Churchill (MB).
-His early teen years in Brochet (MB) he describes as “exciting, with many hours spent hunting and fishing.”
+He remembers childhood days in Buffalo Narrows (Saskatchewan) and Churchill (Manitoba).
+His early teen years in Brochet, Manitoba, he describes as “exciting, with many hours spent hunting and fishing.”

 Missions was not a new thought to her.
 The church she grew up in was “very missions minded,” and her parents had been personal friends with NCEM missionaries who visited their home.
 As Roan and Pat considered their future together, Pat was still thinking of missionary nursing, but Roan wanted to go North.
 So Pat spent a summer with NCEM as a test.
 “God gave me a love and appreciation for the Native people,” she says, “and for Roan!”
 They were married soon after.